 CCEGL serves as an umbrella organization that coordinates and supports a variety of educational projects connected to our vision and mission.
 Through ongoing professional and community institutes, workshops, family literacy events and after school programs, CCEGL has brought to the Bay Area unique educational opportunities that are content rich and inspire ongoing inquiry and action.

 Our work emphasizes interactive pedagogy and the vital importance of education for a democratic and just society.
 The CCEGL intent is to further participatory democracy, environmental stewardship, and cross cultural and global friendship and understanding, based on respect, cooperation and the themes of peace, social justice and environmental sustainability.
 Through our programs, we encourage collaborations among educators, families and communities and partner with schools to develop dynamic holistic programs that support the needs of all learners.

 A continual exploration of new perspectives and pedagogies is integral to CCEGL’s programs.
 In turn, students deepen their learning outcomes by developing knowledge, skills and a commitment to a brighter future of learning based on the needs of their own communities and the realities of their lives.

-The CCEGL Board of Directors is composed of environmental, social justice and international educators, classroom teachers, journalists, researchers, investigative reporters, publishers, social workers and school leaders all mutually committed to the transformative power that exists within students, teachers, schools and communities.
+The CCEGL Board of Directors and Advisory Board are composed of environmental, social justice and international educators, classroom teachers, journalists, researchers, investigative reporters, publishers, social workers and school leaders all mutually committed to the transformative power that exists within students, teachers, schools and communities.